 Pro Tip: Skip Petiscos & Granitos if you want a reliable meal.
 Casa Da Velha Fonte is the top-rated restaurant in Monsanto and a short walk away.
 Go to Petiscos & Granitos for a drink on the terrace and let the view do the work.

-Traditionally, Marafonas were placed under newlywed beds to ensure fertility and hung in homes to protect against thunderstorms.
-The backstory connects to pre-Christian worship of the goddess Maia, making these older than the village’s Christianity by several centuries.
+Marafonas are faceless rag dolls mounted on wooden crosses, sold by elderly village women from doorways throughout Monsanto.
+Faceless by design — no eyes, ears, or mouth — they were traditionally placed under newlywed beds for fertility and hung in homes against thunderstorms.
+The tradition traces back to pre-Christian worship of the goddess Maia, making these older than the village’s Christianity by several centuries.

-Buying one from the woman selling them on the street is a direct transaction with someone who has lived this tradition her entire life.
-They rank among the most distinctive pieces of Portugal’s traditional crafts — not mass-produced, not sold in shops, and priced honestly.
+Throughout the village, you find the dolls for sale outside private homes and along shaded walls.
+This is a direct transaction with someone who has lived this tradition her entire life.
+The Marafonas rank among the most distinctive pieces of Portugal’s traditional crafts — not mass-produced, not sold in shops, and priced honestly.
 Cash only.

 monsanto the honest guide to the granite village 5